didriksi/course-search/README.md

  * `scrapeForCourses` uses the search results at https://www.uio.no/studier/emner/alle/ to make a list of all courses offered, with their respective faculties and institutes.
  * `scrapeEachCourse` goes through the courses gathered, visits each of their course pages, and stores information about the recommended and obligatory precursors.
  * `search` is both an interface, and houses some functions for searching through the course relations.
 The key feature here is that it can print a list of courses that have a given course as its precursor, along with other precursors of it.
+ * `CourseList` has two classes that deal with lists of courses, and their relationships.
+It is new, and not yet used anywhere else, but is supposed to replace the data structure described below.

 ## Data storage
  The data is stored in a Pandas dataframe, which works reasonably well.
 I expect performance and readability could be increased by moving to SQL, but since performance isn't a concern due to small data sizes, and SQL set up would require people cloning this repo to set up a server, pandas does well enough.